lpolovets/lpolovets.github.io/one-pager/index.md

 [![Logo](../humba_logo.png)](https://humbaventures.com/)

+<h3 class="f4">TARGET CHECK SIZE</h3>
+$250k-500k.
+We participate in pre-seed and seed rounds, and can lead or co-lead smaller pre-seed rounds.

+<h2 class="f4">TARGET CHECK SIZE</h2>
+$250k-500k.
+We participate in pre-seed and seed rounds, and can lead or co-lead smaller pre-seed rounds.

 ## TARGET CHECK SIZE
 $250k-500k.
 We participate in pre-seed and seed rounds, and can lead or co-lead smaller pre-seed rounds.